Vehicle Use Policy

 Any vehicle used for University business must be safe to operate.

 - 15-Passenger Vans

-All drivers are prohibited from driving 15-passenger vans on W&L business.
-15-passengers vans that have been appropriately "retrofitted" (i.e., vans that have had the rear row of seats removed and the resulting space made unavailable for storage) are not subject to this prohibition.
-A maximum of 12 people, including the driver, are permitted to ride in a 12 or 15-passenger van.
+15-passenger vans may not be rented or driven for W&L business.
+15-passenger fleet vans (W&L owned vans) that have been appropriately "retrofitted" (i.e., vans that have had the rear row of seats removed and the resulting space made unavailable for storage) are not subject to this prohibition.
+A maximum of 12 people, including the driver, are permitted to ride in a 15-passenger fleet van.

 The use of any fleet or rental vehicle by any third party or for any non-university business is strictly prohibited.

 Vehicle Assignments are made to departments and certain individuals for a specific period, depending upon transportation needs, in accordance with the provisions below.